software-engineering-amsterdam/ST2017_WG_13/Team/6/Exercise_5.md

       prime (18*k+1) ]
 ````

-next, using `reportPrimeResult` and `primesTest` from Exercise 4, we created a test that showed that Fermat's little theorem almost always wrongly classifies these non primes as prime:
+Next, using `reportPrimeResult` and `primesTest` from Exercise 4 (in the members - paul folder), we created a test that showed that Fermat's little theorem almost always wrongly classifies these non primes as prime:

 ```` haskell
 chernickTest runs cnt = primesTest (reportPrimeResult runs) (take cnt chernick)